More than just accumulating credit hours.

 Lots of liberal arts schools have a reputation for secluding students in an ivory tower full of lofty ideas.
 We’re intellectuals here, too.
 But Beloit’s approach connects your knowledge with relevant, future-focused action at every turn.

-It starts with the Advising and Mentoring Program (AMP) in your first semester.
+It starts with the Advanced Mentoring Program (AMP) in your first semester.
 Based on your interests, we’ll pair you with a faculty mentor to guide you through your first two years, design your course of study, and work with you to find community experiences that connect with your coursework.

 You’ll take classes that will help you develop the agility to thrive in any career, even as the workplace continues to change.
 You’ll learn to write convincingly and support your point of view, consider different ways of understanding the world, and acquire in-depth knowledge in your major field.